 BUS 0276.
-Organizational Behavior and Human Relations Units: 3
+Organizational Behavior and Human Relations

-Advisory: Completion of ENGL 1A with grade of "C" or better Hours: 54 lecture
+Advisory: Completion of ENGL 1A with grade of "C" or better

 Closely examines the collective behavior of an organization's individuals and groups.
-The content and activities focus on the fundamentals of Organizational Behavior-how to diagnose organizational problems, motivate, resolve conflicts, negotiate, lead organizational change efforts, and reduce stress.
+The content and activities focus on the fundamentals of Organizational Behavior- how to diagnose organizational problems, motivate, resolve conflicts, negotiate, lead organizational change efforts, and reduce stress.
 Carefully examines the interactions among people within organizations to satisfy employee needs while achieving organizational objectives.
 (CSU)